Convert TXT to TSV

 Frequently Asked Questions (FAQ)

-Q: What's the difference between TSV and CSV?
+Q: What is the difference between TSV and CSV?

-Q: How do I process TSV files with Unix tools?
+Q: How do I process TSV files with Unix command-line tools?